AntiCheat-Testers/GPT-AntiCheat/README.md

 - TrackPad sometimes (AimLock)
 - Spam mount and dismount entity (Timer)
 - 1000000 Blocks above ground (Fly, but i wont even try to attempt to fix because i spent 4 hours conversing with the AI)
-- -Friction if you continously change between two blocks with different slipperiness
+- Friction if you continously change between two blocks with different slipperiness

+- Jump Boost multi > 20 (InvalidUp)

 * If you know any just make a pull request and updater this pls

 ### Bypassers
--Glide and super fast horiz motion (Sometime work, but either way when disable you spam flag)
+- Glide and super fast horiz motion (Sometime work, but either way when disable you spam flag)

--Speed hack (Just look at the speed limit check and see how big the threshold is LOL)
+- Speed hack (Just look at the speed limit check and see how big the threshold is LOL)

--Aim Hack (Rise Sin wave rot and custom advanced rot bypasser)
+- Aim Hack (Rise Sin wave rot and custom advanced rot bypasser)

--Clip (1 vl clip just you just have >0 deltaY and you clip to block with air above it)
+- Clip (1 vl clip just you just have >0 deltaY and you clip to block with air above it)